Data Centers in Roosendaal

 Natural Disaster Risk

-The overall natural disaster risk for the Netherlands is low, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
-The country's infrastructure is famously well-prepared to manage its specific environmental challenges.
+Overall disaster risk for Roosendaal is low, with an INFORM Risk score of 2.5 out of 10, as of September 2025.
+The risk profile is dominated by the country's geography, with primary hazards managed by world-class civil engineering.